All Episodes

 And I've got four sound bites from Ted Cruz that I want you to hear.

-Um He knocks it out of the park.
+He knocks it out of the park.

-He's on Fox News Sunday, and he's he just knocks it out of the park here on anything that's asked of him.
+He's on Fox News Sunday, and he just knocks it out of the park here on anything that's asked of him.

-He is he is fearless.
+He is fearless.

-He's he doesn't make excuses.
+He doesn't make excuses.

-It just it's it's a pleasure to hear.
+It's a pleasure to hear.

-And when you hear Ted Cruz, you wonder what happened.
+And when you hear Ted Cruz, you wonder, what happened?

 Why aren't there more?

-Here is the first question from John Roberts, who was filling in yesterday for Chris Wallace.
+Here's the first question from John Roberts, who was filling in yesterday for Chris Wallace.

 If Hegel is nominated, it is very difficult to imagine a circumstance in which I could support his confirmation.